-Longer-term changes that are recommended by staff will be used to inform the follow-up capital phase for the Central Embarcadero segment, from Bryant to Broadway.
+The SFMTA and Port staff will present a summary of the evaluation to the Port Commission, along with any proposed modifications to the quick-build project.
+Longerterm changes that are recommended by staff will be used to inform the follow-up capital phase for the Central Embarcadero segment, from Bryant to Broadway.